datagrok-ai/public/help/develop/scripting.md

 ### renv Environments

-Datagrok natively supports [_renv_](https://rstudio.github.io/renv/articles/renv.html) environments.
-It runs each R script in a temporary folder with a unique name.
+[_Renv_](https://rstudio.github.io/renv/articles/renv.html) environments are natively supported.
+Datagrok runs each R script in a temporary folder with an unique name.
 This folder becomes an _renv_ project folder for the current run of the script.

-Start using _renv_ by initializing it and installing packages (see a [full example](https://github.com/datagrok-ai/public/tree/master/packages/RScripts/scripts/renv_spelling.js)):
+Start using _renv_ by initializing it and installing packages (see a [full example](https://github.com/datagrok-ai/public/tree/master/packages/RScripts/scripts/renv_spelling.R)):

 ```
 #language: r